 The information on governance included here supplements that described in the Governors' Report and in the Statement of Governors' Responsibilities.
 The board of governors has formally met 3 times during the year.
-Attendance during the year at meeting of the Governing Body was as follows:
+Attendance during the year at meeting of the Governing Body and sub committees was as follows:

 Governors Meetings attended Out of possible

-Mr. M. A. Diebes (Chair of Covernors) 2 2

-Mr W A Riches (Chair of Governors) 3 3
+Mr W A Riches (Chair of Governors) 8 9

-Mr S Boyd (Accounting Officer and Head Teacher) 3 3
+Mr S Boyd (Accounting Officer and Head Teacher) 9 9

-Ms L Outhwaite 3 3
+Ms L Outhwaite 6 9

-Mr G J Peace 2 3
+Mr G J Peace 6 9

-Ms R Walford 3 3
+Ms R Walford 6 9

-Mr S Smith 3 3
+Mr S Smith 8 9

-Mr B Allen (Community Governor) (Resigned 10 October 2015) 1 3

-Ms S Wright 3 3
+Ms S Wright 5 9

 Mr D Tarry (Resigned 11 September 2016) 3 3